Fast Convergence of $\Phi$-Divergence Along the Unadjusted Langevin Algorithm and Proximal Sampler

-Note that $\nu^{XY}$ has the desired target distribution $\nu^X$ as the $X$ marginal, and that the $Y$ marginal $\nu^Y$ is a smoothed version of $\nu^X$, i.e. $\nu^Y = \nu^X * \N(0, \eta I)$.
+Note that $\nu^{XY}$ has the desired target distribution $\nu^X$ as the $X$ marginal, and that the $Y$ marginal $\nu^Y$ is a smoothed version of $\nu^X$, i.e., $\nu^Y = \nu^X * \N(0, \eta I)$.
 The forward step of the algorithm is easy to implement as it corresponds to drawing a Gaussian random variable.
 For the backward step, implementation is possible given access to a \emph{Restricted Gaussian Oracle} (RGO).
 A RGO is an oracle that, given any $y \in \R^d$, outputs a sample from $\nu^{X \mid Y=y}$, i.e. from

-Similar to~\cite{lee2021structured, chen2022improved}, we consider an ideal implementation of the proximal sampler where we have exact access to a RGO.
-Specific cases where the RGO can be implemented efficiently are discussed in~\cite{lee2021structured, mou2022efficient}.
+Similar to~\cite{lee2021structured, chen2022improved}, in our main result for the Proximal Sampler (Theorem~\ref{thm:ProximalMain}), we consider an ideal implementation of the sampler where we have exact access to a RGO.
+Specific cases where the RGO can be implemented efficiently are discussed in~\cite{lee2021structured}, and improved implementations of the RGO along with analysis of the Proximal Sampler with inexact RGO implementations have been an active area of research~\cite{fan2023improved, liang2022proximal, altschuler2024faster}. \cite{fan2023improved} show an implementation via approximate rejection sampling and \cite{altschuler2024faster} show an approach based on the Metropolis-adjusted Langevin algorithm.

-More general implementations of the RGO can be done in several different ways, and we mention a basic approach via rejection sampling in Appendix~\ref{app:RGO}.
-Improved implementations of the RGO with minimal assumptions and better complexity is an active area of research. \cite{fan2023improved} mention an implementation via approximate rejection sampling and \cite{altschuler2024faster} specify an approach based on Metropolis adjusted Langevin algorithm.
+We mention a basic approach to implement the RGO via rejection sampling in Appendix~\ref{app:RGO}.
+We also mention the oracle complexity (in this case, the expected number of calls to the first order oracle of $f$) when sampling using the Proximal Sampler with the rejection sampling based RGO implementation in Corollary~\ref{cor:ProximalWithRejectionSamplingRGO}.

-When both steps are implemented exactly (i.e. given access to an exact RGO), the proximal sampler corresponds to Gibbs sampling from stationary distribution $\nu^{XY}$, and the algorithm is therefore unbiased.
+When both steps are implemented exactly (i.e. given access to an exact RGO), the Proximal Sampler corresponds to Gibbs sampling from the stationary distribution $\nu^{XY}$, and the algorithm is therefore unbiased.
 Step 1 is referred to as the forward step as it corresponds to evolving along the (forward) heat flow, and step 2 is referred to as the backward step is it corresponds to backward heat flow; this perspective is further made clear in Sections~\ref{subsec:ProximalFwdStep} and~\ref{subsec:ProximalBwdStep}.
-We now state the main theorem describing the mixing time of the proximal sampler in $\Phi$-divergence.
+We now state the main theorem describing the mixing time of the Proximal Sampler in $\Phi$-divergence.
 We prove Theorem~\ref{thm:ProximalMain} in Section~\ref{subsec:ProximalMainThmProof}.